doddo/octodns-lexicon/README.md

 From OctoDNS, this provider can be [configured](https://github.com/github/octodns#config) pretty much like any other,

 * `class`: `octodns_lexicon.LexiconProvider`
-* `supports`: if defined, will limit the scope of the implemented record types: `{'A', 'AAAA', 'ALIAS', 'CAA', 'CNAME', 'MX', 'NS', 'SRV', 'TXT'}`
+* `supports`: if defined, will limit the scope of the implemented record types: `{'A', 'AAAA', 'ALIAS', 'CAA', 'CNAME', 'MX', 'NS', 'SRV', 'TXT'}` (the *intersection* between implemented record types and provided list will be used)
 * `lexicon_config`: lexicon config.
 This dictionary gets sent straight into the wrapped Lexicon provider as a [DictConfigSource](https://github.com/AnalogJ/lexicon/blob/master/lexicon/config.py#L269)

 Furthermore: this provider also uses the Lexicon [EnvironmentConfigSource](https://github.com/AnalogJ/lexicon/blob/57a90f2c2992cb7c68371e05fb6d361c4b076374/lexicon/config.py#L217), so that you can put your lexicon dns providers settings into environment variables, just like in Lexicon.